aditya-karampudi/Job_Recommendation/README.md

 content recommendation.
 Looking at the data there are few columns in this file they are:

-Graduate.Year: which year did the applicant finished final semester.
+**Graduate.Year**: which year did the applicant finished final semester.
 The only record that matter is the latest study of the applicant.

-School.Name: which school did the applicant pursue.
+**School.Name**: which school did the applicant pursue.
 This attribute will not help in recommending as job providers will not specifically require applicants from particular school.

-City: which city did he/she study.
+**City**: which city did he/she study.
 This city is covered in applicants info hence this is not included.

-Degree: what type of education did the applicant had.
+**Degree:** what type of education did the applicant had.
 This is the education applicant had and this is need as it might match the Education requirement of the job.ID